mozilla/wp-offline-content/wp-offline-content/readme.txt

 More options will be available with new versions of the plugin.

 == Change Log ==

+= 0.3.0 =
+Cleaning old caches when changing the name of the cache where offline content is stored.

 = 0.2.0 =
 Now can be combined with other WP plugins using the [WordPress Service Worker Manager library](https://github.com/mozilla/wp-sw-manager/blob/master/README.md) such as [Web Push](https://wordpress.org/plugins/web-push/).